Asya Karapetyan

 3. Type in Terminal the next command: csrutil disable

 4. Press the Return key.
-You will see that your System Integrity Protection is disabled.
+You will see that your SIP is disabled.

 5. Restart your Mac.